insidae/website/content/2023-03-18/index.md

     <img class="illustration" src="/LCD_Screen.gif" alt="Teaser" />
 </div>

-I've wanted to become familiar with 3D-modeling and game engine software for years, but could never find a good enough reason to devote any meaningful time to either.
+I've wanted to become familiar with 3D-modeling and game engine software for years, but could never find a convenient excuse to devote any meaningful time to either.
 Where do you even begin?

-Take 3D-modeling for example.
-There's an overwhelming plethora of options and no obvious 'correct' choice.
+With 3D-modeling software alone, there's an overwhelming plethora of options and no obvious 'correct' choice.
 Some of the more popular options include [Zbrush](https://www.maxon.net/en/zbrush), [Cinema 4D](https://www.maxon.net/en/cinema-4d), [Blender](https://www.blender.org/), [3ds Max](https://www.autodesk.co.uk/products/3ds-max/), [Maya](https://www.autodesk.co.uk/products/maya), [Houdini](https://www.sidefx.com/products/houdini/).
 The list goes on.

 As is often the case, the correct choice depends on what you plan to use it for.